 Here’s a guide to exploring the city’s art gallery scene.

-These southside districts have come into their own in recent years, offering dozens of new galleries that feature young artists and diverse media.
-In Pilsen, many artist-run galleries can be found at 18th and Halsted, forming the Chicago Arts District.
+In Pilsen, many artist-run galleries can be found at 18th and Halsted, forming the Chicago Arts District that features established and emerging artists across a diverse array of mediums.
 Take part in gallery walks the second Friday of every month, during which you can wander open studios and meet the artists in person.

 Bridgeport is home to the Bridgeport Art Center and Zhou B Art Center, situated in large warehouses on W. 35th St. The Bridgeport Art Center features three curated art galleries, artist studios, the Fashion Design Center, Chicago Ceramic Center, the Skyline Loft and the Sculpture Garden Gallery.
 You can pay them a visit on 3rd Fridays for free and tour at your leisure.
 Zhou B Art Center hosts its own free 3rd Fridays, kicking off with opening receptions, and giving you the chance to view amazing local and international contemporary art.

 In Hyde Park and Kenwood, visitors find contemporary works at the Hyde Park Art Center, the oldest alternative exhibition space in the city and a catalyst for ambitious new projects.
 The University of Chicago’s Reva & David Logan Center for the Arts showcases emerging, local, and student artists, so if you love cutting-edge art, this is a great place to visit.